MicrosoftDocs/azure-docs/articles/governance/blueprints/samples/dod-impact-level-4/control-mapping.md

 Instance servers.
 These policy definitions also audit configuration of diagnostic logs to provide insight into operations that are performed within Azure resources.
 These insights provide real-time information about the security state of your deployed resources and can help you prioritize remediation actions.
-For detailed vulnerability scanning and monitoring, we recommend you leverage Azure Sentinel and Azure Security Center as well.
+For detailed vulnerability scanning and monitoring, we recommend you use Azure Sentinel and Azure Security Center as well.

 - \[Preview\]: Vulnerability Assessment should be enabled on Virtual Machines